a-scollin/boulders/README.md

 Over the 6-week project I made two pieces of software to help build the database.
 The first was a script to analyse the reports and extract the boulders and the second was an application for verifying the boulders extracted.

 ---

-Controller.py is the entry point for the analysis script the usage is as follows :

-To analyse all 10 reports -
-> python controller.py -a

-To anayse a single report -

->python controller.py
-(Will be prompted for report number)

-or

-> python controller.py x
-(Where x is the report number)

-The analysis script uses OCR and spellchecking to read the reports, this usually takes a while which is why the reports word data is automatically stored after the OCR and spellcheck are complete.
-To analyse a word data file use the -l flag as shown below :

-> python controller.py -l ./path_to_file/word_data_x.pickle
-(Where path_to_file is the path to the pickle file and x is the report number)

-On completion of any of the above commands a report_x_boulders.pickle file will be generated along with a csv file with the boulders found.
-This pickle file is formatted to work in the app.
-This script is specific to these reports and will need work done to be useful on other bodies of work, note also that to run this script you must have [tesseract](https://github.com/tesseract-ocr) installed and also have the neccesary dependancies installed (NB. requirements.txt is just for the app not the analysis script).

----

 To use the verification app first ensure you have the dependancies installed, I suggest you use the [virtualenv](